 I discovered the Braun Silk-épil through my sister Sinead, who’s also had hers for, oh, maybe a couple of decades now.
 And for many years now, this has also been my go-to hair remover, and it’s saved me (no lie) thousands of dollars on leg and bikini waxing, not to mention the hassle of scheduling and keeping appointments.

 Here’s how it works: It’s an epilator, which means there’s a rotating head with inset tweezer-type things that spin around akin to a paint roller.
 You move it over your skin as you would a razor, except instead of shaving your hair, it’s plucking each one out.
 Even the short, fine ones.
 It even has a little light, so you won’t miss even the finest little hair.
-Sure, the concept of mass tweezing may sound insanely painful, but it isn’t — for me and my sister anyway.
+Sure, the concept of mass tweezing may sound insanely painful, but it isn’t — not for me and my sister anyway.

 Having said that, one’s pain threshold is a very personal thing, and the enclosed leaflet does say it’s most painful the first time you use it, but that it gets subsequently less painful with frequency.
 I can verify that this is true.